PimDeWitte/UnityMainThreadDispatcher/README.md

 # UnityMainThreadDispatcher

 A thread-safe way of dispatching IEnumerator functions to the main thread in unity.
 Useful for calling UI functions and other actions that Unity limits to the main thread from different threads.
+Initially written for Firebase Unity but now used across the board!

 ### Version
 1.0 - Tested and functional in one or more production mobile games (including https://get-wrecked.com)